-The County Council ambition: The Council will aim to build skills, knowledge, jobs and capacity so people can thrive in the sector.
+We will build skills, knowledge, jobs and capacity so people can thrive in the sector.
 We will develop an inclusive approach that people can relate to that puts Nottinghamshire people at the heart of the story.
 We will empower people to share, enjoy, respect, understand and care for our county and unique assets.
-This looks like:

 - Creating jobs and capacity, building skills, improving conditions, and developing knowledge so people can thrive in the tourism sector.
-Retain this talent. - Creating an environment that allows business owners to recover and thrive. - Excellent customer service and a special welcome for our visitors. - Increasing the health, well-being and quality of life for our visitors. - Change the perception of jobs in hospitality. - An approach to tourism that people can relate to that puts Nottinghamshire people at the heart of the story. - Empowering people to share, enjoy, respect, understand and care for our environment and heritage and what makes Nottinghamshire unique and 'visitable'.
+Retain this talent. - Creating an environment that allows business owners to recover and thrive. - Excellent customer service and a special welcome for our visitors. - Increasing the health, well-being and quality of life for our visitors. - Change the perception of jobs in hospitality. - An approach to tourism that people can relate to that puts Nottinghamshire people at the heart of the story. - Empowering people to share, enjoy, respect, understand and care for our environment and heritage and what makes Nottinghamshire unique and 'visitable'

-- Those with additional needs who want to experience tourism are catered for. - Encouraging the practice of employing local people and contracting to local businesses. - Build supportive peer tourism networks that empower local communities to deliver a high quality, stronger, more coherent offer. - Enable communication and two-way dialogue between decision makers, authorities and funders and tourism consumers, businesses, organisations and employees. - There is cross departmental and crosscounty buy-in, awareness and support at local authority level.
+- Those with additional needs who want to experience tourism are catered for. - Encouraging the practice of employing local people and contracting to local businesses. - Build supportive peer tourism networks that empower local communities to deliver a high quality, stronger, more coherent offer. - Enable communication and two-way dialogue between decision makers, authorities and funders and tourism consumers, businesses, organisations and employees. - There is cross departmental and cross district buy-in, awareness and support at local authority level.